-During the Cold War, electromagnetic fields were used by the Soviet Union to treat cosmonauts who had spent extended periods in space.
+During the Cold War, electromagnetic fields were used by the Soviet Union to aid cosmonauts who had spent extended periods in space.
 These cosmonauts suffered from a loss of bone density and muscle due to the lack of gravity and exercise, returning to Earth with weakened bones and muscles.
-To treat this, the Soviet Union would employ pulsed electromagnetic field (PEMF) therapy to supplement pharmaceutical methods in regenerating bone density and combating bone loss.
+To address this, the Soviet Union would employ pulsed electromagnetic field (PEMF) therapy to supplement pharmaceutical methods in regenerating bone density and combating bone loss.
 The use of PEMF spread throughout the Soviet Union and Eastern Europe, and would spread to Western Europe after the fall of the Berlin Wall.
 In the early 2000s, NASA would conduct its own research into the use of PEMF, eventually filing its own patent for the use of PEMF in tissue regeneration.1

-SIS utilises those same electromagnetic fields to positively influence tissue to promote healing.
+SIS therapy utilises those same electromagnetic fields to positively influence tissue to promote healing.
 Therapeutic effects include pain relief, fracture healing, muscle relaxation, nerve stimulation and joint mobilization.

 SIS is also used to address conditions of the back or spine such as ankylosing spondylitis, lumbosacral syndrome, or upper and lower back pain.
 Other conditions include carpal tunnel or epicondylitis, also known as tennis elbow, or non-localised conditions such as bursitis, neuralgia, fractures, spasticity, and calcification.